 As mentioned this can be in other areas of your own house, or even in a nearby self storage depot.

-If you do go down this route, it may be worth buying some reusable vacuum sealed / compression bags, which not only save space but also protect from dirt, dust, bugs and moisture.
+If you do go down this route, it may be worth buying some reusable vacuum sealed / compression bags to store the clothes in once they are washed and dried, as this will not only save space but also protect from dirt, dust, bugs and moisture.